8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 • Basic SEO compared to dedicated platforms

-7. HubSpot CMS
+7. HubSpot Content Hub

 Best for: Companies already invested in the HubSpot ecosystem